zio/zio-config/README.md

 libraryDependencies += "dev.zio" %% "zio-config" % "4.0.0-RC8"
 ```

-## Example
+## Examples

-Let's add these four lines to our `build.sbt` file as we are using these modules in our example:
+Let's add these four lines to our `build.sbt` file as we are using these modules in our examples:

 ```scala
 libraryDependencies += "dev.zio" %% "zio-config"          % "4.0.0-RC8"